jrucho/YTbeatmakercues/README.md

   Cmd+R/S/D/F individually to erase loops A–D or Cmd+V for the video loop.
 Each looper button now has a compact progress bar tucked beneath it with four tick marks showing the current bar, and the button itself pulses in time while recording.
-Loopers A–C use cyan, magenta and yellow bars, while Looper D uses a brighter orange line that’s slightly thicker (1.4px) for better visibility.
+Loopers A–C use cyan, magenta and yellow bars, while Looper D uses orange.
+All four progress bars are a bright 1.4 px thick for better visibility.
 Hold the mapped **MIDI Shift** note while pressing any loop note to erase that loop instantly.
 The progress bars speed up or slow down when loops are pitched so the visuals stay in sync.